 It should be noted that this letter focuses on more complex functional grasp for post-grasp task manipulation.
-To this end, this work does not directly transfer grasp pose; instead, we transfer semantic touch code~\cite{zhu2023toward}, a type of grasp representation that can be used for synthesizing functional grasps of objects.
-The reason behind this is that the touch code is easier to expand and has stronger generalization than hand-specific grasp pose and contact map~\cite{brahmbhatt2019contactdb,brahmbhatt2019contactgrasp}.
-To better support cross-category functional grasp synthesis and establish new benchmarks for evaluating transfer performance, we increase object categories of the dataset in~\cite{zhu2023toward} from 18 to 51 and scale the number of objects from 129 to 1768.
-Moreover, we have designed a taxonomy for functional grasps to further ensure grasp synthesis.
-By applying grasping relationships to graph convolutional networks, the semantic representation of functional grasp can be transferred to different categories of objects and functional grasps of these objects can be ultimately optimized under the guidance of their transferred representations.
-To the best of our knowledge, this is the first effort in demonstrating functional grasp transfer for multi-fingered hand across different categories of objects.
-The contributions of this work can be summarized below: \begin{itemize} \item{We propose 3 types of grasping relations across different categories of objects, and establish a grasp knowledge graph, which can be used in graph convolutional network for grasp transfer across categories.} \item{We not only scale the grasp dataset~\cite{zhu2023toward} in terms of object categories and numbers, but also add grasp types and grasping relations, which both gives a better benchmark for functional grasp synthesis and cross-category functional grasp transfer.} \item{We propose a novel cross-category functional grasp synthesis pipeline, which is composed of a touch code transfer framework based on graph convolutional networks and an optimization-based grasp synthesis module.
+Hence, instead of directly transferring grasp pose, we transfer semantic touch code~\cite{zhu2023toward}, a type of grasp representation that can be used for synthesizing functional grasps of objects.
+This is because that the touch code is easier to expand and has stronger generalization than hand-specific grasp pose and contact map~\cite{brahmbhatt2019contactdb}.
+To better support cross-category functional grasp synthesis and establish new benchmarks for evaluating transfer performance, we increase the object categories of the dataset in~\cite{zhu2023toward} from 18 to 51 and scale the number of objects from 129 to 1768.
+Additionally, we design a taxonomy for functional grasps to enhance the accuracy of grasp synthesis.
+By applying grasping relationships to graph convolutional networks, the semantic representation of functional grasp can be transferred to different categories of objects, and functional grasps of these objects can be ultimately optimized under the guidance of their transferred representations.
+To the best of our knowledge, this is the first effort in demonstrating functional grasp transfer for the multi-fingered hand across different categories of objects.
+The contributions of this work can be summarized below: \begin{itemize} \item{We propose 3 types of grasping relations across different categories of objects, and establish a grasp knowledge graph, which can be used in a graph convolutional network for grasp transfer across categories.} \item{We not only scale the grasp dataset~\cite{zhu2023toward} in terms of object categories and numbers, but also add grasp types and grasping relations, which both provide a better benchmark for functional grasp synthesis and cross-category functional grasp transfer.} \item{We propose a novel cross-category functional grasp synthesis pipeline, which is composed of a touch code transfer framework based on graph convolutional networks and an optimization-based grasp synthesis module.
 Extensive experiments demonstrate that it can bridge the gap of functional grasp transfer to unseen and even completely new categories of objects.} \end{itemize}